 Take the lentils in a large bowl and wash them a few times until the water runs clear.
 Soak them overnight.
 If you are in a pinch, you can soak them in warm water for 4 hours.

-You can soak both lentils together, they need not be soaked separately such as in idli recipe.
+You can soak both lentils together; they need not be soaked separately, such as in the idli recipe.

 Step 2: Make the batter

 Drain the soaking water.
-Add ginger, green chili pepper, salt and lentils to a blender, such as Vitamix.
-Grind on low to medium speed to form a almost smooth batter.
-The batter should be thick and of dropping consistency.
+Add ginger, green chili pepper, salt, and lentils to a blender, such as a Vitamix.
+Grind on low to medium speed to form an almost smooth batter.
+The batter should be thick and have a dropping consistency.
 Remove in a large bowl.

 To make soft dahi vada, it is important to whip the lentil batter vigorously to make it light and fluffy.
 You can do that with a spoon or ladle.

-To figure out if the batter is ready to make the vada’s, drop a small ball of the batter with a spoon in a bowl filled with water.
+To determine whether the batter is ready to make vada, drop a small ball of the batter with a spoon into a bowl filled with water.
 If the ball immediately starts to float on top, the batter is ready to make vada.

-Some people add baking soda when making batter.
-I never had to add it to get soft vada’s.
+Some people add baking soda to their batter.
+I never had to add it to get soft vadas.

 Step 3: Prepare Vada

-Here I am sharing my mom’s trick to make the lentil balls easily using a spoon.
-Take water in a small bowl.
-Take a large spoon, dip it in water, then take batter in the spoon and drop it in the hot oil.
-Now before making the next vada, dip the spoon in water again and then take the batter.
+Here is my mom’s trick for making lentil balls easily using a spoon.
+Put water in a small bowl.
+Dip a large spoon in water, then add batter to the spoon and drop it in the hot oil.
+Now, before making the next vada, dip the spoon in water again and add the batter.
 Repeat for each vada.

 Dahi Vada steps to fry